Safe Navigation for Robotic Digestive Endoscopy via Human Intervention-based Reinforcement Learning: Abstract

 \section{Abstract}

 With the increasing application of automated robotic digestive endoscopy (RDE), ensuring safe and efficient navigation in the unstructured and narrow digestive tract has become a critical challenge.
-Existing automated reinforcement learning navigation algorithms, often result in potentially risky collisions due to the absence of essential human intervention, which significantly limits the safety and effectiveness of RDE in actual clinical practice.
+Existing automated reinforcement learning navigation algorithms often result in potentially risky collisions due to the absence of essential human intervention, which significantly limits the safety and effectiveness of RDE in actual clinical practice.
 To address this limitation, we proposed a Human Intervention (HI)-based Proximal Policy Optimization (PPO) framework, dubbed HI-PPO, which incorporates expert knowledge to enhance RDE's safety.
-Specifically, we introduce an Enhanced Exploration Mechanism (EEM) to address the low exploration efficiency of the standard PPO.
-Additionally, a reward-penalty adjustment (RPA) is implemented to penalize unsafe actions during initial interventions.
-Furthermore, Behavior Cloning Similarity (BCS) is included as an auxiliary objective to ensure the agent emulates expert actions.
-Comparative experiments conducted in a simulated platform across various anatomical colon segments demonstrate that our model effectively and safely guides RDE.
-Our code and platform is available at \href{http://47.106.153.139:3000/}{http://siat-medical-robot-hippo.index}.
+Specifically, HI-PPO combines Enhanced Exploration Mechanism (EEM), Reward-Penalty Adjustment (RPA), and Behavior Cloning Similarity (BCS) to address PPO's exploration inefficiencies for safe navigation in complex gastrointestinal environments.
+Comparative experiments were conducted on a simulation platform, and the results showed that HI-PPO achieved a mean ATE (Average Trajectory Error) of \(8.02\ \text{mm}\) and a Security Score of \(0.862\), demonstrating performance comparable to human experts.
+The code will be publicly available once this paper is published. \href{https://tokymin.github.io/hirde.index}{http://siat-medical-robot-hippo.index}.

-\section{INTRODUCTION}
+\section{Introduction}